momswife/LoA/content/Aerathon - Eternal Labyrinths/Archive/Labyrinths/L12 - The Silver Ruin.md

 ---

-### **⚠️ The Frozen Anomaly**
+## **The Frozen Anomaly**

-The first recorded discovery of the Silver Ruin occurred in 5E 913, when a dwarven mining expedition struck a barrier of unknown metal beneath the Frostlands.
+The first recorded discovery of the Silver Ruin occurred in 6E 3418, when a dwarven mining expedition struck a barrier of unknown metal beneath the Frostlands.
 The moment they breached the ice, every torch, lantern, and spell of fire dimmed, and the temperature in their camp plunged to impossible lows.

 Within hours, three members of the team vanished.